Kizaki

 4. deny rules for hard invariants

-That sequence gives you policies that stay readable even as the app grows.
+This sequence produces policies that stay readable as the app grows.

 Next Step